digitalshubham18/Internship-project/README.md

 # Internship-project
- An interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.dynamically changes on scroll and hover.
+ An interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.

  Features
 - *Dynamic Navigation Bar*